- Graft-versus-host disease (GVHD) facts

 - Graft-versus-host disease (GVHD) is an immune condition that occurs in a patient after transplantation when immune cells present in donor tissue (the graft) attack the host's own tissues.

-- GVHD is a complication after bone marrow transplants (stem cell transplants) from both related and unrelated donors.
+- GVHD is a complication after bone marrow transplantation (stem cell transplants) from both related and unrelated donors.
 These types of transplants are called allogeneic transplants.

 - With acute GVHD and chronic GVHD, symptoms can range from mild to severe and life-threatening and often include skin inflammation, jaundice, and GI discomfort along with other organ problems.

-- Acute GVHD usually occurs within the first 100 days after the transplant; the acute form of the disease causes clinical symptoms of skin rash, liver problems, and intestinal symptoms like nausea and diarrhea.
+- Acute GVHD usually occurs within the first 100 days post-transplant; the acute form of the disease causes clinical symptoms of skin rash, liver problems, and intestinal symptoms like nausea and diarrhea.